-- 2.1 The firm and each covered person, shall ensure (in the case of a covered person, insofar as they are able to do so) that the independence of the firm and each covered person is not compromised with respect to each entity relevant to the engagement.
+- A2.1 The firm and each covered person, shall ensure (in the case of a covered person, insofar as they are able to do so) that the independence of the firm and each covered person is not compromised with respect to each entity relevant to the engagement.
 This includes ensuring that the firm and each covered person is not involved in management decision-taking.
-The period during which independence shall not be compromised is: - In the case of an audit, at least throughout the period covered by the financial statements to be audited and throughout any subsequent period until the audit has been completed; - (b) In the case of an other public interest assurance engagement, at least throughout any period over which, or from the time as at which, the subject matter is measured or evaluated in connection with the engagement and throughout any subsequent period until the engagement has been completed. - 2.2 The firm shall take steps to ensure that, when carrying out an engagement, the integrity, objectivity and independence of the firm and each covered person is not affected by any existing or potential conflict of interest or any business or other direct or indirect relationship involving: - (i) the firm; or where applicable any members of its network; - (ii) any of the firm's partners or staff; or - (iii) the firm's owners, shareholders or any other person directly or indirectly linked to the firm by control. - 2.3 The firm shall not accept, continue or carry out an engagement: - if there is any threat of self-review, self-interest, advocacy, familiarity or intimidation created by financial, personal, business, employment or other relationships between: - (a) the firm, any of its network firms, or any covered person, and - (b) any entity relevant to the engagement; or - (ii) unless required by law or regulation to do so, if any other condition or relationship exists;
+The period during which independence shall not be compromised is: - (a) In the case of an audit, at least throughout the period covered by the financial statements to be audited and throughout any subsequent period until the audit has been completed; - (b) In the case of an other public interest assurance engagement, at least throughout any period over which, or from the time as at which, the subject matter is measured or evaluated in connection with the engagement and throughout any subsequent period until the engagement has been completed. - A2.2 The firm shall take steps to ensure that, when carrying out an engagement, the integrity, objectivity and independence of the firm and each covered person is not affected by any existing or potential conflict of interest or any business or other direct or indirect relationship involving: - (i) the firm; or where applicable any members of its network; - (ii) any of the firm's partners or staff; or - (iii) the firm's owners, shareholders or any other person directly or indirectly linked to the firm by control.